suyashhaspowers/FlowBot/README.md

 # FlowBot
-Slack Bot which prevents you from breaking your co-worker's "flow" state by scheduling your messages at a desired time.
+Slack Bot which prevents you from breaking your co-worker's "flow" state by scheduling your messages to be sent at a later time.

 ## Installation